Audrey Cleuren, Ph.D.

 Rajala R, Cleuren ACA, Griffin CT.
 Acetaminophen Overdose Reveals PAR4 as a Low-Expressing but Potent Receptor on the Hepatic Endothelium in Mice.
 Arterioscler Thromb Vasc Biol, 2024 October, PMID: 39360412

 Chucair-Elliott AJ, Pham K, Cleuren ACA, Schafer CM, Griffin CT, Ocanas SR, Freeman WM, Elliott MH.
 Comparative Analysis of In vivo Endothelial Cell Translatomes Across Central Nervous System Vascular Beds.
-Exp Eye Res:110101, 2024 September, PMID: 39303842
+Exp Eye Res:110101, 2024 September, PMID: 39303842, PMCID: PMC11532013

 Nyúl-Tóth Á, Negri S, Sanford M, Jiang R, Patai R, Budda M, Petersen B, Pinckard J, Chandragiri SS, Shi H, Reyff Z, Ballard C, Gulej R, Csik B, Ferrier J, Balasubramanian P, Yabluchanskiy A, Cleuren A, Conley S, Ungvari Z, Csiszar A, Tarantini S. Novel intravital approaches to quantify deep vascular structure and perfusion in the aging mouse brain using ultrasound localization microscopy (ULM).
-J Cereb Blood Flow Metab:271678X241260526, 2024 June, PMID: 38867576
+J Cereb Blood Flow Metab:271678X241260526, 2024 June, PMID: 38867576, PMCID: PMC11542130

 Selected Publications